Mixed Board Basis 20 nights from £2,829 per person

 Inca Trail/Machu Picchu

 Embark on a four-day Inca Trail to Machu Picchu on a demanding yet worthwhile excursion.
 Beginning in Ollantaytambo, you’ll trek through breath-taking scenery and varied flora, passing ruin sites such as Llactapata.
 From here, cross two more passes and end day three at the ruins of Phuyupatamarca which is known as the ‘Town above the Clouds’.
 On your final day, you’ll reach the goal of the Inca Trail journey – Machu Pichu.
 This striking landmark is breath-taking; take a guided tour of the site before enjoying some free time to explore.
 There’s the option to visit the Inca Bridge if time allows.
-From here, take a bus to Aguas Calientes where you can eat and relax before your train ride back to Cisco in the evening.
+From here, take a bus to Aguas Calientes where you can eat and relax before your train ride back to Cusco in the evening.

 (Four breakfasts, three lunches and three dinners included)